reivaxy/aquaMonitor/README.md

 * Temperature periodical measurement
 * Light periodical measurement
 * Water level (high/low) detection
+* Main power monitoring
-* LCD display of these measures
+* LCD scrolling display of these measures
+* Connects to home wifi network
+* Expose a webApp to monitor and set the parameters
+* Periodically sends measures to an external website to provide charts
-* Sending SMS with light, temperature and level when thresholds are reached
+* Sending SMS with light, temperature, main power and water level when thresholds are reached
-* Can subscribe a new phone number to alerts by sending an SMS.
+* Can subscribe/unsubscribe a new phone number to alerts by sending an SMS.
-* Adjusting the low light alarm threshold by SMS
+* Adjusting the high/low light threshold and schedules by SMS
 * Adjusting the temperature value by SMS
 * Adjusting the time interval when light should be on.
 * Save and read params (thresholds...) to EEPROM
 * Battery in case main power fails.
-* Most strings stored in PROGMEM to save variable memory space.
+* Most strings stored in PROGMEM to save variable memory space, easily localizable.
-* Subscribed phone numbers can set the minimum interval between 2 alerts to avoid flooding
+* Each subscribed phone numbers can set a minimum interval between 2 alerts to avoid flooding
 * Periodical checking for incoming SMS, handles messages like :
   * 'admin +33xxxxxxxx' : add this phone number with admin rights
   * 'config' : send back the config